EnigmaCurry/d.rymcg.tech/postgresql/README.md

  * `POSTGRES_PGBACKREST_S3_RETENTION_FULL` - the number of full backups to keep in the archive (eg. 4)
  * `POSTGRES_PGBACKREST_S3_RETENTION_DIFF` - the number of differential backups to keep in the archive (eg. 8)

-You must provision the S3 endpoint and/or credentials beforehand.
-This information can all be entered when you run `make config`.

 ### S3 bucket policy

-Here is the custom policy you need to create on your S3 endpoint, which provides the appropriate permissions for pgbackrest to manage your backups in your S3 bucket:
+Here is the custom policy you may need to create on your S3 endpoint, which provides the appropriate permissions for pgbackrest to manage your backups in your S3 bucket:

 ```
 {